Red-whiskered bulbul: Behaviour and ecology

 On the island of Réunion, this species established itself and also aided the spread of alien plant species such as Rubus alceifolius.
 In Florida they feed on fruits and berries of as many as 24 exotic plants including loquat (Eriobotrya japonica), Lantana spp., Brazilian pepper (Schinus terebinthifolius) and figs (Ficus).
 In Mauritius they aid the dispersal of Ligustrum robustum and Clidemia hirta.
 Seeds that pass through their gut germinate better.
-Populations of the red-whiskered bulbul on the island of Reunion have diversified in the course of thirty years and show visible variations in bill morphology according to the food resources that they have adapted to utilize.
+Populations of the red-whiskered bulbul on the island of Réunion have diversified in the course of thirty years and show visible variations in bill morphology according to the food resources that they have adapted to utilize.

 Breeding

 The breeding season is spread out and peaks from December to May in southern India and March to October in northern India.
 Breeding may occur once or twice a year.
 The courtship display of the male involves head bowing, spreading the tail and drooping wings.
 The nest is cup-shaped, and is built on bushes, thatched walls or small trees.
 It is woven of fine twigs, roots, and grasses, and embellished with large objects such as bark strips, paper, or plastic bags.
 Clutches typically contain two or three eggs.
 Adults (possibly the female) may feign injury to distract potential predators away from the nest.
 The eggs have a pale mauve ground colour with speckles becoming blotches towards the broad end.
 Eggs measure 21 mm and are 16 mm wide.
 Eggs take 12 days to hatch.
 Both parents take part in raising the young.
 Young birds are fed on caterpillars and insects which are replaced by fruits and berries as they mature.
 The chicks are psilopaedic (having down only in the pterylae).
 Eggs and chicks may be preyed on by the greater coucal and crows.

 They defend territories of about 3000 m2 during the breeding season.
 They roost communally in loose groups of a hundred or more birds.